SmiffyKMc/dyslexia-app/Dyslexia_AI_Kaggle_Writeup.md

 ### **📱 Production Ready**
 This isn't a prototype - it's a **fully functional app** with 6 working features, performance optimization, and polished UX ready for real users.

 ---

+## 🧩 Built by a Dyslexic Developer

+This app is personal.
+It was designed by someone who lives with dyslexia, for people who want to feel confident learning at their own pace — privately, and without shame.

+---